sematext/docs/docs/logs/pipelines.md

 ##### Sampling
 You can do events sampling with Pipeline as well.

-Without sampling Pipelines are applied to all events, but by using filters you can sample only a subset of events.
+Without filters sampling is applied to all events, but by using filters you can sample only a subset of events.

 One example might be to filter by events from one specific service.
 The sample rate is expressed as a percentage of events that should be stored.
 By default, the sampling rate is 100%, meaning no events will be dropped.
 Setting sampling to 10% means that only 10 in 100 events will be stored and 90 will be dropped.